korniko98/pivot-atlas/docs/artifacts/tls-certificate.md

 		https://crt.sh/?CAName={CA_NAME}
 		```

-!!! abstract inline end "Example"

-	ThreatConnect determined that most certificates suspected to be in use by APT28 as of March 2018 were registered during working hours of Moscow's time zone.
-While this wasn't unique enough for pivoting to unknown certificates, it did serve to increase their confidence in their attribution of related activity to this threat actor.[^3]

 ####:octicons-arrow-right-24: Certificates registered in the same timeframe

 Threat actors may register many TLS certificates throughout their period of activity, or for the purpose of a particular operation or campaign.
 In order to maintain OPSEC, threat actors may register every certificate at a different time and at irregular intervals.
 However, less savvy threat actors could very well register many of their certificates around the same time, a mistake which analysts can leverage along with other parameters in order to identify additional potentially related certificates.

-&nbsp;
+!!! abstract "Example"

+	ThreatConnect determined that most certificates suspected to be in use by APT28 as of March 2018 were registered during working hours of Moscow's time zone.
+While this wasn't unique enough for pivoting to unknown certificates, it did serve to increase their confidence in their attribution of related activity to this threat actor.[^3]

 [^1]: [Hunting Cobalt Strike Servers](https://bank-security.medium.com/hunting-cobalt-strike-servers-385c5bedda7b)
 [^2]: [Identifying MatanBuchus Domains Through Hardcoded Certificate Values](https://www.embeeresearch.io/tls-certificates-for-threat-intel-dns/)